 Digital signing works similar to the real-life signature.
 There have to be two or more parties, and you have to possess your signature.
 You sign the paper if you agree with the terms with another party, and no one can force you to do that.
 Your sign is original, and no one has the right to copy it and sign agreements behind your back.

 If we move to the digital world, things are getting interesting.
 Here everyone has two keys or two signatures.
 One is a private or secret key and a public key.
+Especially in cryptocurrency world, these keys play vital part in buying cryptocurrency.
 Let’s simplify the situation and have two parties.
 You are the sender of the information, and the Coinsfera is the receiver or verifier.
 There is a document that has to be signed by you.
 Firstly, you have to digest this document with the help of some algorithm and get your hash value of the data.
 Then you encrypt the hash file with your secret key.
 The next step is sending this signed file to the public address of the Coinsfera.

 Coinsfera has the original document and the file sent by you.
 Initially, Coinsfera decrypts the file you sent with your public key.
 Remember that only your public key can decrypt the file that is encrypted by your private key.
 So, after decryption, Coinsfera gets the hash value of the file you sent.
 Next, it is time to get the hash value of the original file to be sure that you signed the same file.
 If you get the same hash value, then it means that data has not changed.
 However, if you get the different hash values, it means that data somehow changed or the public and private keys do not match up.

 As you can see from the process, it is almost impossible to fake the document or the signature.

 Digital signature has some features that cannot be duplicated by other means.
 Authentication, integrity, and non-repudiation are essential advantages of the digital signature.